Does The Boardman Mountain Bike Pro 29er Turn Heads For The Right Reasons?

 In many cases they keenly compare it to their previous 26” bike, saying that is offers greater handling – no matter what is put in front of it – and it handles familiar courses at greater speed.
 Boardman partially attribute this control to the geometry of the bike, which some riders have also praised.

-In addition to this performance, buyers are also happy with the lack of time taken to get the Boardman Pro 29er Mountain Bike up and running, the great components, light weight – with it weighing in at around 12 kg – and the general high quality that is on offer.
+In addition to this performance, buyers are also happy with the lack of time taken to get the Boardman mountain bike up and running, the great components, light weight – with it weighing in at around 12 kg – and the general high quality that is on offer.

 Which components let this Boardman Mountain Bike Pro 29er down and what other problems does it have?